Do you know what steps you need to take to enjoy your road or driveway in the winter, while keeping it in good shape for spring?

 “Shoes” on the snowplow blade or blower are meant to keep the blade about an inch above the road on a paved or frozen surface.
 They do not work on a soft surface as they just sink into and gouge the road bed.

 So how do you avoid this problem?
 Simply drop the snow blade full down then raise it approximately one inch.
-Now you are all set to plow and avoid a bumpy ride this winter and the need to repair your road in the spring.
+Now you are all set to avoid a bumpy ride when plowing this winter and cause less damage, reducing the need to repair your road in the spring.

 What if I use a tractor with a snow blower?
 The same technique applies to tractors with snowplows or snow blowers.
 If your tractor has the ability to float the blow or blowers refrain from using this feature until the gravel or sand road is fully frozen.